-Unless the part 3 general description of a command indicates that the command is mandatory, a compliant TPM need not implement the command.
-However, if implemented, the command is required to have the behavior defined in part 3.
+Unless the TPM 2.0 Part 3 general description of a command indicates that the command is mandatory, a compliant TPM need not implement the command.
+However, if implemented, the command is required to have the behavior defined in TPM 2.0 Part 3.
 A platform-specific specification will indicate the commands from this specification that are required to be implemented in order to be compliant with that platform-specific specification.

-The code in this specification is an exemplar that describes required TPM behavior as observed from the TPM interface.
+The code in this specification is a reference implementation that describes required TPM behavior as observed from the TPM interface.
 The C-code may be reorganized or rewritten in any desired implementation language and remain compatible with this specification as long as the observable behavior is equivalent.